 Supported with funding from the Annie E. Casey Foundation, the Research & Evaluation Center worked with two innovative youth services agencies to improve their capacity for sound evaluation and to evaluate their effectiveness.
 The two agencies, Youth Advocate Programs, Inc. (YAP) based in Harrisburg, PA and exalt of New York City, are dynamic providers of community-based services and supports for disconnected, at-risk, and justice-involved youth.

-The Casey Foundation project is part of JohnJayREC’s initiative, Evidence Generation.
-Center staff work with agencies to enhance their evidence base and to ensure that their programs adhere to reasonable standards of practice.
-Staff also assist agencies with their data systems to facilitate their progress toward becoming evidence based.
+The Casey Foundation project was part of JohnJayREC’s initiative, Evidence Generation.
+Center staff worked with agencies to enhance their evidence base and to ensure that their programs adhered to reasonable standards of practice.
+Staff also assisted agencies with their data systems to facilitate their progress toward becoming evidence based.

-The Research and Evaluation Center has been working with both YAP and exalt for more than two years as part of the Evidence Generation Initiative.
-During this time, staff have worked with the agencies to document their routine practices, to create rigorous theories of change and logic models, and to explore the measures necessary to organize mission-relevant data.
-The enhanced funding from the Casey Foundation will allow the Center staff to resolve any outstanding issues resulting from our previous collaborative work with the agencies.
-Next, we will work with the staff to create effective comparison samples that will be utilized for quasi-experimental evaluation studies.
+The Research and Evaluation Center worked with YAP and exalt for more than two years as part of the Evidence Generation Initiative.
+During this time, staff worked with the agencies to document their routine practices, to create rigorous theories of change and logic models, and to explore the measures necessary to organize mission-relevant data.
+Funding from the Casey Foundation allowed Center staff to resolve any outstanding issues resulting from previous collaborative work with the agencies.

 Jeffrey A. Butts (PI), Doug Evans (Project Director), Rhoda Ramdeen